Visually impaired and digitally empowered: setting the standard for accessibility

 7. Compatibility: Ensure content works seamlessly with assistive technologies, from screen readers to voice recognition.

-• The legal obligation: the Americans with Disabilities Act requires commercial websites to be accessible to people with disabilities by complying with the WCAG.
+- The legal obligation: the Americans with Disabilities Act requires commercial websites to be accessible to people with disabilities by complying with the WCAG.
+The ADA also requires accessible documents for the visually impaired, such as PDFs and Word documents.
 Non-compliance can lead to expensive lawsuits and related legal complications.

-• Prevent losing government business and funding: Federal government agencies are less apt to do business with you without digital accessibility.
+- Prevent losing government business and funding: Federal government agencies are less likely to do business with you without digital accessibility.
 You also risk losing federal funding, contractual agreements, and support from federal websites.

-• Claimable tax breaks: Small businesses can claim an annual federal tax credit for creating digitally accessible websites if they earn $1 million or less and employ fewer than 30 staff members.
-But it’s still best to clarify these issues with a tax professional.
+- Claimable tax breaks: Small businesses can claim an annual federal tax credit for creating accessible apps and websites for visually impaired people and those with other disabilities if they earn $1 million or less and employ fewer than 30 staff members.
+But itโs still best to clarify these issues with a tax professional.ย

-We can’t leave anyone behind in the digital age.
-We all must champion the cause, embrace WCAG standards, and push for greater accessibility and inclusivity.
+We canโt leave anyone behind in the digital age.
+All of us must champion the cause, embrace WCAG standards, and push for greater accessibility and inclusivity.
 Are you on board?

 UserWay: Websites That Work for Everyone